Papaglory/Heat-Equation-2D/README.md

 ## Description

-This program numerically solves the 2D heat equation using the finite difference method, approximating the heat distribution over a square domain with zero boundary conditions.
+This program numerically solves the 2D heat equation using the finite difference method, approximating the heat distribution over a square domain with having value zero for the boundary conditions.
 The initial heat distribution is modeled by a polynomial spline surface constructed from user-defined input points in 3D-space.

 ## How to Use